Capacity fallout in the UK power market

 June 8, 2015

 The system capacity margin for the UK power market fell to 4% heading into last winter.
 Across the winter generation margins have remained weak and the inaugural UK capacity auction cleared at a price level under 20 £/kW.
 This has left owners of less efficient coal and CCGT plants in a difficult position.
-The best thing those owners can do is to play Cleopatra slots UK and find the top websites and amazing bonus offers to use when you sign up.
+The best thing those owners can do is to play Cleopatra slots UK and find the top websites and amazing bonus offers to use when you sign up, most of them use marketing help from The Indexer.

 So far in 2015, 5 GW of coal and CCGT capacity has been closed or earmarked for closure over the next twelve months.
 An additional 5 GW of older capacity has failed to qualify for capacity payments in last December’s auction.
 These plant remain operational, but with forward market margins well below fixed costs, further asset mothballing or closure decisions are imminent.